This Advice was Last Updated 6 days ago.

 Looking for more great book reviews ☍ ?
 Check out all our articles on this topic.

-Chess is a game of strategy and decision-making.
+Chess ☍ is a game of strategy and decision-making.
 As already mentioned, it teaches you different practical lessons.
-Speaking of them, did you know you could learn the game from books as well?
+Did you know you could learn the game from books as well?

 The books mentioned here, categorized from beginners to advanced players, have everything you need to know about chess.
 Did you have the chance to read any of these books before?
-Well, read on to find out.
+Let us know in the comments.

-This book by Broce Pandolfini is a book for all, but it especially makes a good read for beginner chess players.
+This book by Broce Pandolfini ☍ is a book for all, but it especially makes a good read for beginner chess players.
 The content of the book is simple and easy to follow.
-Every step of the game of chess is explained in a step-by-step manner in detail.
+Every part of the game of chess is explained in a step-by-step manner in detail.

 You can get a copy of the book if you are interested to learn how to play chess and have never gotten the chance to learn.
 Pandolfini has got your back!